ducdiep79/CasperLabs/docs/CONTRACTS.md

     --host localhost \
     send-deploy
 ```
-In the example above there is no `-i` argument, meaning that signed deploy will be read from STDIN.
+In the example above there is no `-i` argument, meaning that the signed deploy will be read from STDIN.

 Reading from STDIN and writing to STDOUT allows for piping output from one command to the input of another one (commands are incomplete for better readability):
 ```